Kerberos & Tachiguishi: Overview

 The Kerberos saga manga sidestories were unveiled in Monthly Comic Ryu vol.1, issued in September 2006.
 The Kerberos and Tachiguishi joint universe first appeared in While Waiting for the Red Spectacles, the 1987 radio drama that launched the Kerberos saga.

 Two independent arcs based on these character groups were created with shared reference and characters such as Moongaze Ginji featured in The Red Spectacles live action movie.
 Later, the "old time gone of tachigui" is referred by Hayashi in the movie's 1991 sequel StrayDog.
 Jin-Roh, the last episode of the feature trilogy, features a scene referring to the January 1, 1960 Zengakuren-Bund joint communist militants and sympathisans protest in front of the National Diet Building.
 The same scene is portrayed in the prologue of Kerberos Panzer Cop Vol. 1s 1999 renewed edition, and is referred in Tachiguishi-Retsudens Foxy Croquette O-Gin chapter.

 Related works

-Kerberos Saga: Rainy Dogs is the 1-volume manga following Kerberos Panzer Cop which was itself the comic book adaptation and story extension of the 1987, black and white, live-action film Akai Megane.
-This movie was directed by Mamoru Oshii and released in Japanese theaters.
-In 2003, the DVD edition was licensed and subtitled in English for a North American release as The Red Spectacles.
+Kerberos Saga Rainy Dogs is the 1-volume manga following Kerberos Panzer Cop which was itself the comic book adaptation and story extension of the 1987 black and white live-action film The Red Spectacles by Mamoru Oshii.